Sonic Mania: Development

 Development of Sonic Mania began in 2015, led by Australian programmer Christian "Taxman" Whitehead.
 Whitehead was a prominent member of the Sonic fangame community, and had previously been contracted by Sega to develop remastered ports of Sonic the Hedgehog, Sonic 2, and Sonic CD for mobile phones.
 After developing the game for a few months, Whitehead presented a prototype, which he called Sonic Discovery, to series producer Takashi Iizuka.
 Iizuka was receptive, and suggested that it should include old levels from the early Sonic games it was inspired by, "remixed" in a way that felt new.
 He also gave it the working title of Sonic Mania, which stuck after no one suggested a better one.
 The title referenced the development team's "maniacal" fandom for the series; Iizuka described the project as being made "by the mania, for the mania", and as a "passion product" driven by the fans' love for the early Sonic games.

 Sonic Mania was produced in commemoration of the series' 25th anniversary.
 It was developed using Whitehead's Retro Engine, a game engine tailored for creating two-dimensional games, which he also used for the enhanced ports of Sonic the Hedgehog, Sonic 2, and Sonic CD.
 The team also included programmer Simon "Stealth" Thomley of the independent studio Headcannon, who assisted Whitehead with those projects and on various Sonic fangames and ROM hacks, as well as level designer Jared Kasl and art director Tom Fry of PagodaWest Games, who had previously independently collaborated on an unofficial high-definition remaster of Sonic 2.
 Tantalus Media helped develop the Nintendo Switch port.
-Iizuka and the rest of Sonic Team provided guidance and made sure the team did not "go off the rails into something that doesn't feel like Sonic".
+Iizuka and the rest of Sonic Team provided guidance and made sure the team didn't "go off the rails into something that doesn't feel like Sonic".
 Iizuka described the visuals as a cross between the graphical capabilities of the Genesis and Sega Saturn, comprising mostly pixel art with some polygonal graphics.

 The developers modeled the gameplay on Sonic 3, with boss fights at the end of each zone.
 For returning stages, the designers made the first act feel familiar, and introduced new elements in the second act.
 The team cited Sonic CD and Sonic 3 as major influences on the level design for their "big, wide open" and "streamlined" designs, respectively.
 According to Thomley, the team typically decided what elements to include in the returning stages prior to designing them, but sometimes came up with new ideas or changed them based on how the development progressed.
 The first original level designed was the Hollywood-themed Studiopolis Zone.
 The desert-themed Mirage Saloon Zone was inspired by an unfinished level from Sonic 2 and the Monument Valley region of the United States.
 The special stages were inspired by more recent games such as Sonic Rush (2005) and Sonic Colors (2010).
 The team felt proud of their recreation of classic Sonic gameplay.